YihanWangAstro/SpaceHubWeb/websrc/webpages/particle_manip.md

 See also space::particle_set::SizeParticles::Particle, which is the default particle type.

-@section move_particle1 Move the particles to specific position and velocity.
+@section move_particle1 Move the particles

 Indeed, what makes you much easier to create the initial conditions are the four powerful functions provided by SpaceHub.